SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ## Tutorials & Other Points Earning Activities

-* Completion of any of the following Tutorials & Activities during Devtoberfest will earn you points towards the contest and potentially some great prizes.
-(List of Week 5 Points Earning Activities will be published here as Week 5 approaches)
+* List of Data&&Analytics week's Points Earning Activities will be published here as Week 5 of Devtoberfest approaches.

 * Please find all the contest info here: [Contest Overview Page](https://github.com/SAP-samples/devtoberfest-2021/tree/main/contest)